-Age: 51
+Age: 52

 Québec, Canada

 Independent

 Director since 2014

-2020 Voting Results
+2021 Voting Results

-For: 99.96%
+For: 97.00%

-Withheld: 0.04%
+Withheld: 3.00%

 Ms. Métayer is the president of EM Strategy Inc. and an adjunct professor at McGill University.
-She currently serves on the board of directors, the Human Resources and Compensation Committee, the Strategy Committee and chairs the Investment Committee of Audemars Piguet Holding S.A.
+She currently serves on the board of directors, sits on the Human Resources and Compensation Committee, the Strategy Committee and chairs the Investment Committee of Audemars Piguet Holding S.A.
 (Switzerland).
-She serves on the advisory boards of Ricardo Media Inc. (Canada), Groupe Sélection (Canada) and LifeScore Limited (UK).
-She also sits on the board of directors of Agropur Cooperative (Canada) and Ivanhoe Cambridge Inc. (Canada).
-Prior to that, she served on the board of directors of Blockstream Corporation (Montreal/Silicon Valley) between 2016 and 2018, Zag Bank (Calgary, Canada) between 2015 and 2017 and Ubisoft Entertainment SA between 2012 and 2016 where she chaired the Compensation Committee.
-Prior thereto, Ms. Métayer worked at the ING Bank (Netherlands), Bouygues (France), and in Canada at McKinsey & Company, CAE Inc., and Competia Inc. which she founded and sold in 2004.
+She also serves on the board of Ivanhoe Cambridge inc. (Canada) for which she is a member of the Human Resources and Compensation Committee and chairs the Governance and Ethics Committee, the board of Martur Fompak International (Turkey) for which she is a member of the Audit Committee, and the board of Cookit (Canada) where she chairs the Compensation, Human Resources Governance Committee.
+She serves on the advisory Groupe Sélection (Canada) and LifeScore Limited (UK).
+She also served on the boards of directors of Agropur (Canada) between 2020 and 2022, Blockstream Corporation (Montreal/Silicon Valley) between 2016 and 2018, Zag Bank (Canada) between 2015 and 2017 and Ubisoft Entertainment SA between 2012 and 2016 where she chaired the Compensation Committee.
+Ms. Métayer worked at the ING Bank (Netherlands), Bouygues (France), and in Canada at McKinsey & Company, CAE Inc., and Competia Inc. which she founded and sold in 2004.
 Ms. Métayer is a certified director of the Institut Français des Administrateurs and attended the High Performing Boards Program at Harvard Business School.
 She was trained in the Netherlands, where she obtained her MBA and Drs. from the University of Nijenrode.

-Board/Committee Membership Attendance Other Public Board Memb ership
+Board/Committee Membership Attendance Other Public Board Memb pership

-Board of Directors 10/10 Entity Since
+Board of Directors 6/6 Entity Since

-Audit Committee 6/6 N/A N/A
+Audit Committee 5/5 N/A N/A

 Total: 100%

 Value of Total Compensation Received as Director (1)

+Fig 1 0000: ¢215 257